-The first clear use of the term Palestine to refer to the entire area between Phoenicia and Egypt was in 5th century BC Ancient Greece; also by the Roman province Syria Palaestina, the Byzantine Palaestina Prima and the Umayyad and Abbasid province of Jund Filastin.
-Boundaries of the region have changed throughout history, and were last defined in modern times by the Franco-British boundary agreement (1920) and the Transjordan memorandum of September 16, 1922.
-I propose the creation of Palestine.
-Palestine will include the Gaza Strip, along the 1949 Armistice Agreement Line; and proceed south from Rafah, following the former North Sinai Governorate border, to Nitzana, near the Path of Peace; proceeding in a straight line to Nekhel; then a straight line on to Abu Rudeis; going north from Abu Rudeis along the Gulf of Suez; following the eastern borders of the Suez, Ismailia and Port Said Governorates.
-Palestine can establish their capital in the former North Sinai Governorate, such as Al Arish, or they can choose Jerusalem as their capital.
-If Jerusalem is the capital of Palestine, an open Palestinian thorough way (i.e., tunnel) will be built from the Gaza Strip to Jerusalem.
+The first clear use of the term Palestine to refer to the entire area between Phoenicia and Egypt was in 5th century BC Ancient Greece; the term would also be used by the Romans in Syria Palaestina from 135-390, the Byzantine in Palaestina Prima from 390-636, and the Umayyad and Abbasid in Jund Filastin, named after the Philistines, from the 660-680.
+Given the vast history of the Palestinian people, and the dire urgency of establishing a Palestinian state, I propose the creation of Palestine in the Gaza Strip and in the northern Sinai.
+The borders of Palestine will be along the 1949 Armistice Agreement Line in the Gaza Strip; then proceed south from Rafah, following the former North Sinai Governorate border, to Nitzana, near the Way of Peace; proceeding in a straight line to Nekhel; then a straight line to Abu Rudeis; going north from Abu Rudeis along the Gulf of Suez; following the existing eastern Egyptian borders of the Suez, Ismailia and Port Said Governorates.
+Palestine can chose to establish their capital in the former North Sinai Governorate, such as Al Arish, or they can choose Jerusalem as their capital.
+A thorough-way (i.e., tunnel) will be built from the Gaza Strip to Jerusalem, this will part of Palestine.
 Portions of the study, The Arc: A Formal Structure for a Palestinian State, as submitted by the RAND Corporation in 2005, will be completed.
-The Arc would link the Gaza Strip, including Gaza City and the Gaza Airport, to the Kingdom of Jerusalem; from the Gaza airport to Jerusalem will take an hour, from Gaza to Jenin, in 90 minutes.
+The Arc would link the Gaza Strip, including Gaza City and the Gaza Airport, to the Kingdom of Jerusalem; travel from the Gaza airport to Jerusalem will take approximately an hour, from Gaza to Jenin, about 90 minutes.

-The Kingdom of Jerusalem, Israel and Palestine will agree to the building of the Third Temple.
-The Third Temple, or Ezekiel’s Temple, as architecturally described in the Book of Ezekiel, will be built next to the Dome of the Rock – as it stands currently on the Temple Mount in Jerusalem (Figure 1).
-This agreement is with the explicit understanding, by all nations, that no harm or destruction will ever come to the Dome of the Rock, the Dome of Ascension, the Dome of the Chain, or to the Al-Aqsa Mosque.
-The Third Temple will be built 100 yards (322 feet) north of the Dome of the Rock and straight opposite the Eastern Gate (Golden Gate); facing eastward toward the Mount of Olives.
-There is exactly enough room for the temple to be built, with the Holy of Holies directly over the Dome of the Tablets / Dome of the Spirits.
-An acceptable easement, with a clearance of at least 150 feet, will exist between the Dome of the Rock and the Third Temple.
-All modern sound blocking technology will be used to establish a complete sound barrier between the Dome of the Rock and the Third Temple; an invisibility barrier will completely block viewing into the other worship compound.
-Two private transit systems (i.e., tunnels) will be created to move worshipers from Western Jerusalem to the Jewish Quarter and to the Third Temple, and to move worshipers from the Muslim Quarter to the Dome of the Rock and the Al-Aqsa Mosque; with this system, no contact will be required between worshipers of each faith.
+The Kingdom of Jerusalem, Israel and Palestine will agree to the building of the Jewish Third Temple.
+The Third Temple, or Ezekiel’s Temple, as architecturally described in the Book of Ezekiel, will be built next to the Dome of the Rock – as it currently stands on the Temple Mount in Jerusalem.
+The Dome of the Rock was initially completed in 691 at the order of Umayyad Caliph Abd al-Malik during the Second Fitna.
+The first Temple was built in 957 BCE and destroyed by the Babylonians in 586 BCE.
+The second was constructed in 516 BCE and destroyed by the Roman Empire in 70 CE.
+So, this agreement is with the full understanding, that no harm or destruction will come to the Dome of the Rock, the Dome of Ascension, the Dome of the Chain, the Dome of the Prophet, or the Al-Aqsa Mosque.
+The Third Temple will be built over 100 yards (322 feet) north of the Dome of the Rock, and will face east towards the Golden Gate (Eastern Gate) and the Mount of Olives.
+The Golden Gate was sealed by Suleiman the Magnificent in 1541, this gate will be opened.
+Also, a bridge will be built between the Mount of Olives and the Golden Gate, spanning the Kidron Valley.
+There is exactly enough area for the Third Temple to be built, next to the Dome of the Rock; the Holy of Holies will be located directly over the Dome of the Tablets / Dome of the Spirits.
+Upon completion, an easement with a clearance of 150 feet, will exist between the Dome of the Rock and the Third Temple.
+Between the two buildings, at approximately 75 feet, a complete sound and sight barrier will be created.
+Two private transit systems (i.e., tunnels) will be constructed, moving worshipers from Western Jerusalem to the Jewish Quarter and the Third Temple, and moving worshipers from the Muslim Quarter to the Al-Aqsa Mosque and the Dome of the Rock; absolutely no contact will be required between worshipers of each faith.

-- The Kingdom of Jerusalem will consist of all the territory, known, as the West Bank, along the 1949 Armistice Agreement Line; all individuals who choose to live in this area must become citizens of the Kingdom of Jerusalem.
-The Kingdom of Jerusalem does agree to accept all religions equally, including, but not limited to, Christianity, Islam and Judaism; and to grant full access to all religious sites.
-The elected government will include a full representation of The State of Palestine; elections to be expedited, to support a democracy.
+- The Kingdom of Jerusalem will consist of all the territory, known, as the West Bank, along the 1949 Armistice Agreement Line; and along the 1994 Treaty Line in the Dead Sea, as outlined in the Israel–Jordan peace treaty of October 26, 1994.
+All individuals who choose to live in this area must become citizens of the Kingdom of Jerusalem, unless they opt for citizenship in Palestine or Israel.
+The Kingdom of Jerusalem does agree to accept all religions, equally, including, but not limited to, Christianity, Islam and Judaism; and to grant access to all religious sites.
+Fatah will retain a full representation in the government.

-- US and Israel will agree to build a wide and unhindered thorough way (i.e., tunnel) between the Gaza Strip and East Jerusalem; this project will fall under the direct supervision of Palestine and the Kingdom of Jerusalem.
-This transit passage (i.e., tunnel) will begin at Rafah, passing through Israel (unchecked), entering the Kingdom of Jerusalem at Meitar; from Rafah to Meitar, the passage will be part of Palestine; Meitar to Jerusalem, the passage will be part of Palestine and the Kingdom of Jerusalem (i.e., The Arc – Rand Corp 2005).
+- US and Israel will agree to build a wide and unhindered thorough-way (i.e., tunnel) between the Gaza Strip and East Jerusalem; this project will fall under the direct supervision of Palestine and the Kingdom of Jerusalem.
+This tunnel will begin at Rafah, passing non-stop through Israel, entering the Kingdom of Jerusalem at Meitar; from Rafah to Meitar, the tunnel will be part of Palestine; from Meitar to Jerusalem, the passage will be above-ground and part of Palestine and the Kingdom of Jerusalem (i.e., The Arc – Rand Corp 2005).

-- US will agree to aid Palestine in an amount equal to or greater than 10% of the aid it provides to Israel, most of the initial major contributions are to be fully utilized in the repartition efforts of the Palestinian people, to either, Palestine or the Kingdom of Jerusalem.
+- US will agree to aid Palestine in an amount equal to or greater than 25% of the aid it provides to Israel, most of the initial major contributions are to be fully utilized in the repartition efforts of the Palestinian people, to Palestine or the Kingdom of Jerusalem.